asgardeo/asgardeo-tomcat-saml-agent/docs/integrating_with_existing_webapp.md

 #### Prerequisites
 1. [Apache Tomcat](http://tomcat.apache.org/tomcat-8.5-doc/) 8.x or higher

-These instructions will guide you on integrating SAML into your web application with the Asgardio SAML SDK for Java.
+These instructions will guide you on integrating SAML into your web application with the Asgardeo SAML SDK for Java.
-This allows an application (i.e. Service Provider) to connect with an IDP using the Asgardio SAML SDK for Java.
+This allows an application (i.e. Service Provider) to connect with an IDP using the Asgardeo SAML SDK for Java.

 ### Configuring the web app